eltonc8/dreamhomefinder/README.md

 * Search or filter by status.
 People may be more concerned about active listings only, for example.
 * Order by attributes.
 People may be interested in ordering by price or other features (sq_ft), or a combination of these two attributes.
 * A front-end to make entries of these queries easier.

+#### Other Potential Underneath-the-hood Features

+* Divide the feature into multiple model / components.
+Currently there is only one object: Feature.
+It may be helpful for a few reasons and fully utilize the power of a relational database.
+For example:
+  * Separate out geography - so that properties of other types can be accommodated.
+Condos may occupy the same geographic spaces, but the database only needs to store one geographic entity.
+Search via geographic distance may also be more efficient with a smaller table (without interviewing data that are not directly relevant with geography).
+  * Separate out the status and price - so that the transactions involving each property can be separated out.
+A property can be sold and brought many times, and the database can save each transaction without saving the same property again.